Neville-Shaw/Flocking-Simulation/README.md

 # Flocking-Simulation

 Flocking Simulation using p5js with a quad tree to increase performance. </br>
-Based on the Boids sysetem created by Craig Reynolds in 1986 </br>
+Based on the Boids system created by Craig Reynolds in 1986 </br>

 ## The boids system uses three rules </br>